learning-monk/DataVisualizationProjects/DataViz_with_D3js/Population_changes_of_Top10_GDP_Countries/README.md

 https://www.kaggle.com/imdevskp/world-population-19602018

 - This dataset captures population over time for the top 10 countries
-- However, data is in a LONG format
+- However, data is in the LONG format
 - Our first step in data transformation is to convert this LONG format data to WIDE format
 - Then, stack the data which suits the stream graph